 Parishioners of St. Gertrude, St. Gregory, and interested neighbors gather monthly to discuss a different topic with various points of view, particularly those at the intersection of faith and the political issues of the day.
 The group gathers monthly to have thoughtful and civil conversations despite the very polarized political atmosphere we live in.

 Comprised of NCA and the six parishes that feed into it, this group’s goal is “to create a strong faith community for all ages rooted in care for creation in partnership with Northside Catholic Academy.”
 The monthly meetings include an educational, spiritual, and actionable component.

-This group sponsors refugees, providing both financial and emotional support as they settle into their new lives in Chicago.
+This group sponsors refugees and immigrants, providing both financial and emotional support as they settle into their new lives in Chicago.

 United Power works with faith communities, including St. Gertrude Parish, to help them connect and put their power behind the issues that matter most to them.
 The group is currently working on issues related to gun violence, health care, affordable housing, immigration, and violence prevention.